Matthew Ridge

 Matthew John Ridge (born 27 August 1968) is a New Zealand television presenter, and a former rugby union and rugby league footballer.

 A fullback in both codes, Ridge played rugby union for Auckland and became an All Black, but never won an international cap.
-He turned professional in 1990 with the Manly-Warringah Sea Eagles of the New South Wales Rugby League, and won the 1996 ARL Premiership.
+He turned professional in 1990 with the Manly-Warringah Sea Eagles of the New South Wales Rugby League, and was one of two Manly-Warringah Sea Eagles to sign with the Super League which led to him winning the 1996 ARL Premiership.
 He later captained the Auckland Warriors and New Zealand national team (the Kiwis).
 An accurate goal-kicker, he set several scoring records in rugby league.

 He is now best known for his work in television alongside his partner Marc Ellis in shows including Game of Two Halves and Marc & Matthew's Rocky Road to….

 Rugby union career

-Ridge was educated at Mount Albert Grammar School and Auckland Grammar School.
-He was selected for Auckland age-group teams and played for New Zealand Secondary Schools in 1986.

-In 1988, while still aged 18, he made his first-class debut for the New Zealand Colts and played one match for Auckland.
-In the 1989 season, Ridge made rapid progress with Ponsonby and as part of the dominant Auckland team of that time.

-Ridge was selected for the All Blacks' British tour in 1989.
-He played six games on the undefeated tour, but could not displace John Gallagher from the test team.
-Seeing his path to playing international rugby blocked by Gallagher, Ridge decided to move to rugby league in 1990 without ever winning a New Zealand cap.
-Only days later, Gallagher announced that he too was switching codes, signing for Leeds Rhinos.